 POLYHUT was a site-specific proposal for the annual Warming Huts Competition on the Assinioboine River in Winnepeg, Canada.
-Our scheme explored a dialogue between two seemingly disparate topics: offsite construction (prefab) and site specificity.
+My scheme explored a dialogue between two seemingly disparate topics: offsite construction (prefab) and site specificity.

 The installation consists of 300+ CNC-milled multi-wall polycarbonate panels (8 unique) sandwiched together by a system of dowel rod friction connections (also 8 unique) that weave and intersect strategically throughout the assembly.